Farseer-NMR/FarSeer-NMR/CONTRIBUTING.md

 func(
     posvar1,
     message="this a big string with several {} {} {}".\
-        format(
-            a,
-            b,
+        format(a, b, c)
-            c
-            )
     kwargs=var1
     )
 ```

 ## Defining a function

-In case all the positional args and kwargs can fit a single line, break line after "(" and give an extra indent.
-Organize positional args in new lines allowing up to two args per line, followed by 1 kwarg per line.
+In case all the positional args and kwargs can not fit a single line,
+break line after "(" and write the args in a new indent block.
 Give a blank line after the function definition.

 ```
 def long_function_name(
+        var_one,
-        var_one, var_two,
+        var_two,
-        var_three, var_four
+        var_three,
+        var_four,
         kwarg1='default',
-        kwarg2=0.0):
+        kwarg2=0.0
+        ):

     print(var_one)
 ```